March 4, 2024 | Mississauga, ON | Health Canada

 With more than 450,000 members, nurses are the largest group of regulated healthcare professionals in Canada and play a critical role in Canada’s healthcare system.
 However, nurses are currently facing increased workloads, high rates of burnout, stress, anxiety and depression, and in some cases, abuse.

-To support and retain nurses, the Honorable Mark Holland, Canada's Minister of Health, along with Canada's Chief Nursing Officer, Ms. Leigh Chapman, today announced the opening of Trillium Health Partners' Credit Valley Hospital Nurse Retention Toolkit: Improving the Work Lives of Nurses in Canada.
+To support and retain nurses, the Honorable Mark Holland, Canada’s Minister of Health, along with Ms. Leigh Chapman, Canada’s Chief Nursing Officer, today announced the opening of Trillium Health Partners’ Credit Valley Hospital Nurse Retention Toolkit: Improving the Work Lives of Nurses in Canada.
 This toolbox, aimed at improving the professional lives of nurses, will be shared across the Canadian healthcare system, including nurses, employers of nurses and health authorities across the country.

 Created by and for caregivers, this resource is the result of a collaboration with the nursing community that shares the federal government’s commitment to improving caregiver retention in Canada.
 The toolkit focuses on eight key themes and includes relevant initiatives that nursing employers can implement to support employee retention.
 The eight main themes are: flexible and balanced working methods; organizational support for mental health and wellbeing; professional development and mentoring; Reduction of administrative burden; strong management and communication; clinical governance and infrastructure; inspired leadership; and safe staffing practices.